Why Self-Medicating With Psychedelics Can Be Risky

 These are all conditions that can significantly disrupt someone’s ability to function and their overall quality of life.
 It is promising that psychedelic compounds such as LSD, psilocybin, and ibogaine can often lead to rapid and long-lasting relief.

 If living with any of these conditions, clinical study results may bring hope that a psychedelic experience could provide relief.
-Also, when having a treatment-resistant condition, such as treatment-resistant depression or PTSD — which psilocybin and MDMA therapy can treat — respectively, some may be more motivated to seek out psychedelics.
+Also, when having a treatment-resistant condition, such as treatment-resistant depression or PTSD — which psilocybin, ketamine, and MDMA therapy can treat — respectively, some may be more motivated to seek out psychedelics.

 If psychedelics aren’t available as a legal medicine where you live, and you’re not part of a clinical trial involving psychedelics, you might think self-medicating with psychedelics is the only option you have left.
 There are many anecdotal reports from people who have treated a condition themselves by taking psychedelics.
 But self-medicating with psychedelics is not without its risks.
 There are reports from people who have suffered negative consequences through self-medication.